Doc Brown's Chemistry Qualitative Methods of Analysis Revision Notes

 gives a white precipitate

-of magnesium hydroxide, which is not soluble in excess of either NH3 or NaOH.
+of magnesium hydroxide with ammonia or sodium hydroxide, which is not soluble in excess of either NH3 or NaOH.
 You could distinguish Mg from Ca with a flame test or ammonia test above.

 ion: Cu2+(aq) + 2OH–(aq)